This page describes the simulation analyses that appear on HorsesAss.

 For the presidential race, we collect state polls in which the top Democrat is matched-up, head-to-head, with one or more likely Republican challenger.
 For the 2008 election season we did multiple match-ups: Obama v.
 McCain, Obama v.
 Romney, Obama v.
 Huckabee, Clinton v.
 McCain, Clinton v.
 Romney, …, etc. In 2012 the match-ups were limited to Obama against several Republican front-runners until Romney was nominated.
 For 2016, we had numerous parings.
-For 2020, there is an incumbent (Trump) and the Democratic nominee was apparent in the Spring.
+For 2020, there was an incumbent (Trump) and the Democratic nominee was apparent by the Spring.

 For the senatorial and gubernatorial elections we do the same thing using data for each state in which there is an election.

 Several places.
 We find polls from the web sites of well-known polling firms.
 However, if there is sufficient information, a secondary source (e.g. news summary of a poll) can be acceptable.
 The most common polling firms that release head-to-head polls are SurveyUSA, Rassmussen and Quinnipiac.
 But there are many, many more polls and polling companies.
-Frequently, we are made aware of a poll through a polling aggregation site like Atlas of US elections, Pollster.com, or Real Clear Politics, but we try to find (and link to) original poll reports.
+Frequently, we are made aware of a poll through a polling aggregation site like Atlas of US elections, Pollster.com, fivethirtyeight.com or Real Clear Politics, but we try to find (and link to) original poll reports.

 To be considered acceptable, each poll must come from a reputable pollster and must included the following information: